 The contrast between the two was stark.
 Where Dada Hari ni Vav appeared to be lost in oblivion, as if slowly losing its battle against the changing time and generation, Mata Bhivani ni Vav was all lively, colourful and perfectly restored.
-It moreover had a specified visiting hours between 10am and 6pm.
+It moreover had a specified visiting hour between 10am and 6pm.
 Dada Hari ni Vav, on the contrary, was open wide apart for humans, dogs, and apes, alike.
 I can’t say which one did I prefer.
 I think both had their charm.

 Another stepwell that you can visit around Ahmedabad is Adalaj ni Vav.
 Click Here to read about it.